Skip to Main Content

 Anime & J-Horror Genre Mastery

-Expertise in anime-influenced live action, J-horror, and genre filmmaking that has shaped global entertainment culture.
+Our directors are skilled in anime-influenced live action, J-horror, and genre work that has shaped global entertainment culture.

 03.